 - Keep up your channel’s momentum.
-Creators and Artists are eligible for On The Rise based on subscriber level (starting at 1K subs - Opal level), as well as metrics such as videos uploaded, growth in views. and growth in subscribers.
+Creators and Artists are eligible for On The Rise based on subscriber level, as well as metrics such as videos uploaded, growth in views, and growth in subscribers.

-- See how often your videos appear on the trending tab by looking at YouTube Analytics Traffic sources report, clicking the ‘Browse features’ link, and looking at the data for ‘Trending’.
+- See how often your videos appear on the trending tab by looking at YouTube Analytics Traffic Sources.

 - MYTH: Channels get preferred placement and can buy a spot on Trending.

 - TRUTH: Trending is never a paid placement.
 It shows content that has broad appeal.

 Subscribers and the Subscriptions tab

 Subscribers are viewers who have opted in to see more of your videos, and they watch them from all areas of the site.
 They’re your core audience and biggest fans, who often provide important initial signals about new videos you release.

 The Subscriptions tab is an area of the site that shows a collection of videos from channels a viewer is subscribed to.
 This feed includes highlighted videos, and a list of all the most recent uploads.